-\begin{rem} If $a\in X$ is a point of $\mathscr{C}^1$-smoothness, then, of course, the tangent spaces, and, what follows, the normal spaces are continuous at $a$.
-Therefore, the limiting set of normal directions is just the set of normal directions in such a case.\end{rem}
+\begin{rem} If $X$ is a $\mathscr{C}^1$-smooth manifold in a certain neighbourhood of $a\in X$, then, by definition, the tangent spaces and, what follows, the normal spaces are continuous at $a$.
+Therefore, the limit set of normal directions is just the set of normal directions in such a case.\end{rem}

-Using the introduced sets, for a point $a\in X$ we consider the following definition.
+For a point $a\in X$, we introduce the following definition of a reaching radius.

 \begin{dfn} For $v\in V_a$, we define a \textit{directional reaching radius} by

 Then for $v\in \widetilde{V}_a$ we define a \textit{limiting directional reaching radius} by

 and finally the \textit{reaching radius} at $a$ is